traject/traject-marc4j_reader/README.md

 * `marc4j.jar_dir`:   Path to a directory containing Marc4J jar file to use.
 All .jar's in dir will be loaded.
 If unset, uses marc4j.jar bundled with traject.

 * `marc4j_reader.permissive`: Used by Marc4JReader only when marc.source_type is 'binary', boolean, argument to the underlying MarcPermissiveStreamReader.
-Default true.
+Default false, but recommend true for most uses.

 * `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
   by marc4j MarcPermissiveStreamReader.
 Default "BESTGUESS", also "UTF-8", "MARC"